Atelectasis

-Atelectasis is the partial collapse or closure of a lung resulting in reduced or absence in gas exchange.
+Atelectasis is the partial or total collapse of a lung resulting in a reduced or absent exchange of gases.
+Specifically it is the collapse of tiny air sacs (alveoli) in the lung.
 It is usually unilateral, affecting part or all of one lung.
 It is a condition where the alveoli are deflated down to little or no volume, as distinct from pulmonary consolidation, in which they are filled with liquid.
-It is often referred to informally as a collapsed lung, although more accurately it usually involves only a partial collapse, and that ambiguous term is also informally used for a fully collapsed lung caused by a pneumothorax.
+It is often referred to informally as a collapsed lung, although it usually involves only a partial collapse.
+A fully collapsed lung is caused by a pneumothorax.